Greystoke Mahale

 • Perfect honeymoon location

-Greystoke Mahale Game Viewing
+Greystoke Mahale Game Viewing and Activities

 The Mahale Mountains National Park can only be reached by air or boat and is among the least accessible and least visited parks on the African continent and undeniable one of the most beautiful.
 The park consists of an area of approximately 1 613 km² of rocky rainforest and is home to around 700 resident chimpanzees.
 This National Park has been rated as one of Africa's top destinations for viewing chimpanzees.
 Apart from chimpanzees other wildlife in the park includes leopard, bushbuck, bushpig, other primates and a multitude of birds and butterflies which are found throughout the forested slopes of the mountains.
 The waters of Lake Tanganyika, the second deepest in the world after Russia's Lake Baikal, offer over 250 species of cyclid, (tropical fish).